CLOUD SECURITY SOLUTIONS

 Security teams are scrambling to understand cloud environments that can be rapidly deployed, expanded, and destroyed.

 At the same time, threat actors are exploiting vulnerabilities and misconfigurations that even advanced cybersecurity teams can easily overlook.
 The challenge of visualizing, understanding, and protecting dynamic cloud ecosystems requires adaptability and innovation.
-Security teams also need tool sets that help them manage the complexities of hybrid and multi-cloud deployments.
+Teams tasked with cloud network security also need tool sets that help them manage the complexities of hybrid and multi-cloud deployments.

 More sensitive data moves to cloud environments every quarter